Volkswagen Golf Mk6: Golf R

-There was much speculation about this vehicle, with uncertainty surrounding its name.
-Golf R20 was the most common name used prior to the Frankfurt Motor Show.
-Once finally unveiled by Volkswagen at the Frankfurt IAA on 15 September 2009, it was confirmed the R32 replacement would simply be called the Golf R.
+The Golf R was unveiled by Volkswagen at the Frankfurt IAA on 15 September 2009 as a Golf R32 replacement.

 The Golf R is powered by a 1984 cc FSI turbocharged Inline-four engine that produces 270 PS at 6000 rpm and 350 Nm at 2500-5000 rpm of torque.
 VW claims the car can get from 0–100 km/h in 5.5 seconds for DSG equipped models, or 5.7 seconds for cars fitted with a manual transmission.
 It employs a revised (5th-generation) Haldex 4motion all-wheel drive system.

-In Australia, Japan, China, America and South Africa the Golf R engine is detuned to suit hotter climate conditions, from 198.5 kW to 188 kW and from 350 Nm to 330 Nm.
+In Australia, Japan, China, America and South Africa, the Golf R engine is detuned to suit hotter climate conditions, from 198.5 kW to 188 kW and from 350 Nm to 330 Nm.

-On 9 December 2010 Volkswagen announced that the Golf R will be available in the United States beginning in 2012, in both two- and four-door versions were offered, but without the DSG transmission, and with a slightly detuned engine producing 256 HP and 243 lb·ft.
+On 9 December 2010, Volkswagen announced that the Golf R will be available in the United States beginning in 2012, in both two- and four-door versions were offered, but without the DSG transmission, and with a slightly detuned engine producing 256 HP and 243 lb·ft.
 A Canadian version was announced for early 2012, but only as a four-door version with six-speed manual transmission.